 The intention of the tiered match rate system was two-fold.
-First was utilize fiscal incentives to discourage the placement of children into restrictive, residential treatment settings where it was possible to employ alternative, non-residential services that would adequately address the needs of the child, family, and community.
-As seen in the chart above, over the past eight years (FY2010 - FY2017), this goal has been increasingly realized with an almost five percent increase in the number of children served through the Children's Services Act in any year who did not experience any out of home placements.
+First was to utilize fiscal incentives to discourage the placement of children into restrictive, residential treatment settings where it was possible to employ alternative, non-residential services that would adequately address the needs of the child, family, and community.
+As seen in the chart above, over the past nine years (FY2010 - FY2018), this goal has been increasingly realized with an almost six percent increase in the number of children served through the Children's Services Act in any year who did not experience any out of home placements.
 As residential placements are typically the costliest of services funded through the CSA, an associated goal of the tiered match rate system was to control CSA expenditures that had grown to their highest historical point in FY2008.
 In the six years following the implementation of the tiered match rates, CSA expenditures did fall significantly.
 Beginning in FY2015 and continuing through the current year that trend has reversed, with annual CSA costs once again rising.
-The source of the recent expenditure growth is not due to an increased utilization of residential services but rather to a significant rise in costs associated with private special education day placements.
-Such placements are not subject to an incentive or disincentive through the tiered match rate model.
+The source of the recent expenditure growth is not due to an increased utilization of residential services, but rather to a significant rise in costs associated with private special education day placements.
+Such educational placements are not subject to an incentive or disincentive through the tiered match rate model.
 Any utilization of fiscal incentives to impact special education placements would not be permissible under the federal Individuals with Disabilities Education Act (IDEA).
+In FY2018, expenditures for residential services declined by 5.4 percent from FY2017 levels with the number of children receiving residential services declining by 6.5 percent.

-The tiered match rate model appears, within the limits it operates under, to have achieved its goal of increasing the utilization of community-based versus residential services with an associated overall decrease in costs for services impacted by the model.
+The tiered match rate model appears, within the limits it operates under, to have achieved its goal of increasing the utilization of community-based versus residential services with an associated overall decrease in costs for services potentially impacted by the model.